-Nut width is an often overlooked yet very important factor in the comfort and playability of an acoustic guitar, and yet, it’s not something that newer players are ever taught how to understand.
+Nut width is an often overlooked yet very important factor in the comfort and playability of an acoustic guitar, and yet it’s something newer players are rarely taught.

 With that in mind, this KillerGuitarRigs Guide is all about acoustic guitar nut width.
 We’ll be covering this topic in-depth, learning about: